How to Apply – International Students

 Official academic documents and English proficiency results must be submitted for verification at least 30 days prior to the start of your program.

 Please note that your application form, transcripts/mark sheets, and other documentation submitted become the property of the MITT and will not be returned.

 Applicants are allowed one active application with MITT at any given point in time with up to two post-secondary program selections.
 If applying to two post-secondary programs, both program selections must be made in the same application session.
 Once an application is submitted, a second program cannot be added to that application (even if only one program was initially selected).
 If you wish to be considered for two programs, you must select both programs prior to submitting your application.

 To start a new application, all existing applications must be inactive (i.e. Inactive = All programs within that application must have a decision rendered of Ineligible, Withdrawn, or Offer Rescinded).

 Once submitted, an application may not be transferred between programs or deferred to a future intake.
 Applicants wishing to change the program or intake for which they applied must cancel their current application, submit a new application, and pay a new, non-refundable, application fee.

 **International applicants who have previously submitted an application to MITT and are using the services of an educational agent to apply to a new program should thoroughly review MITT's Agent Change Policy prior to submitting any new applications.

-Each post-secondary program application requires payment of the applicable fees:
+Each program selected requires payment of the applicable application fees: